ilgatto88/rock-paper-scissors/README.md

+# Rock-paper-scissors

-# This is a simple rock-paper-scissors game written for The Odin Project
+This is a simple rock-paper-scissors game createds for The Odin Project
 You can try it [here](https://ilgatto88.github.io/rock-paper-scissors/)